jpwalker625/jpwalker625.github.io/_books/animal_dreams.md

+---
-# Animal Dreams
+title: Animal Dreams
+published: true
+---

 Author: Barbara Kingsolver
 Date Read: June 2019
-Rating: 8/10
+Rating: 10/10

 ---

-A book about love, loss, and life set in the American south-west.
+A book about love, loss, and life set in the American Southwest.
 The protagonist is Codi Noline, a young woman who returns to her hometown to confront her past and care for her ailing father Doc Homer, the town Doctor.
-As Codi struggles with her own identity, she is challenged with fixing the town's water crisis, navigating her feelings for Loyd her long-ago boyfriend, uncovering family secrets, and being without her sister Hallie who has gone to Nicaragua to provide aid during its civil war.
+As Codi struggles with her own identity, she is challenged with fixing the town's water crisis, navigating her feelings for Loyd- her long-ago boyfriend, uncovering family secrets, and being without her sister Hallie who has gone to Nicaragua to provide aid during its civil war.

 ---